-Puerto Rican Governor Calls For Cancellation Of Controversial Whitefish Contract
+Puerto Rico's Power Authority Cancels Controversial Whitefish Contract

 Ante las informaciones que han trascendido, le solicitamos a la Junta de Gobierno de la @AEEONLINE que cancele contrato de Whitefish Energy. pic.twitter.com/YI6jyDXrfJ— Ricardo Rossello (@ricardorossello) October 29, 2017